melkati/CO2-Gadget/README.md

 ![image](https://user-images.githubusercontent.com/11509521/146636210-ee11a49a-5ebc-4e3c-a11e-91e2d8676410.png)

+For latest information on other hardware use (boards, sensors, displays, etc), please check GPIO to use at [my blog CO2 Gadget firmware page](https://emariete.com/medidor-co2-gadget/)

 ## OLED Displays

 CO2 Gadget right now has support for many different OLED displays (by using the U8g2 library) so it's very easy to include support for them.
 Right now there is built in support for OLED I2C 1.3" 128x64 pixels display with a very basic layout for real time measurements (soon to be improved).